Professor Roger Kneebone on enlightening collaborations

 Listen to Roger in conversation with Vicky Brightman about his unique engagement methods and the benefits of collaborating outside one's own discipline.

 Roger draws parallels with his surgical endeavours and the work of his friend, a bespoke tailor.

-Roger's work in simulation for teaching is wide reaching; its applications have even stretched as far as a performance simulator at the Royal College of Music to help musicians overcome stage fright.
-He drew parallels with his surgical endeavours and the work of his friend, a bespoke tailor in London, noting that neither one could do the other's job despite similar requirements in dexterity.
+Roger's work in simulation for teaching is wide-reaching; its applications have even stretched as far as a performance simulator at the Royal College of Music to help musicians overcome stage fright.
+Here, he draws parallels with his surgical endeavours and the work of his friend, a bespoke tailor in London, noting that neither one could do the other's job despite similar requirements in dexterity.

 Solving stage fright in virtual reality

-New virtual reality technology could ease your fears.
+How new virtual reality technology could help to ease performers' anxieties.